 The QuadLN_S can decode either NMRA Signal Head / Mast messages or Turnout Controlled Mast messages.
 Signal Head / Mast messages offer up to 2048 Signal Mast addresses with 32 aspects per mast.
 Signal Mast addresses use their own address space and so don't use up any of the Turnout address space.
-Turnout Controlled Mast messages can offer up to 2048 Addresses with 2 possible states for each Address, for a maximum of 4096 total Aspects.
+Turnout Controlled Mast messages can offer up to 2048 Addresses with 2 possible states for each mast.
 Turnout Mast addresses use up addresses in the Turnout address space.

-The QuadLN_S can now also decode Sensor Controlled Mast messages.
+The QuadLN_S can also decode Sensor Controlled Mast messages.
 This allows the state of any Sensor to be displayed on an LED using one mast with 2 Aspects.
-Sensor Controlled Mast messages offer up to 2048 Addresses with 2 possible states for each Address, for a maximum of 4096 total Aspects.
-Since Sensor Masts are generally used to display the state of existing Sensors they don't use up any additional addresses in the Sensor address space.
+Sensor Controlled Mast messages offer up to 2048 Addresses with 2 possible states for each mast.
+When Sensor Masts are used to display the state of existing Sensors they don't use up any additional addresses in the Sensor address space.